paylike/plugin-opencart-3/README.md

 ## Available features

+### Multistore support
+    - The Paylike multi-store functionality allows the merchant to have different sets of keys for each store.
+    - You need to have a single merchant account for a single store if you want to keep Paylike transactions for each store independently.
+    - But you may also have the same key sets for all stores at one time.

+### Transactions
     1. Capture
         * Opencart admin panel: full capture
         * Paylike admin panel: full/partial capture
     2. Refund
         * Opencart admin panel: full/partial refund (only full refund from order view page)
         * Paylike admin panel: full/partial refund
     3. Void
         * Opencart admin panel: full void
         * Paylike admin panel: full/partial void

 ## Changelog